 Additional paintings in this series can be found here.
 These paintings cover a range of wildlife conservation efforts including the Tibetan Bunting, the Riverine Rabbit, Sierra Nevada red fox and the Serengeti zebra.
 All paintings are on encaustic and mixed media on wood.

-When the 100 day project was announced by one of my fav art magazines ~ The Great Discontent ~ my first thought was hmmm… sounds cool but I don’t have any extra time.
-As a practicing and dedicated studio artist I already spend a lot of time in the studio designing, creating, making.
+When the 100-day project was announced by one of my fav art magazines ~ The Great Discontent ~ my first thought was hmmm… sounds cool but I don’t have any extra time.
+As a dedicated studio artist I already spend a lot of time in the studio designing, creating, making.
 Treasured time, mind you, that I plan, organize and fight for.

-Time, that I can’t wait to jump out of bed and harness.
+Time, which I can’t wait to jump out of bed and harness.
 Every day.

 Surface design isn’t totally new territory for me.

 In art school at VCU, I was in the Crafts/Material Studies Department and, alongside metalsmithing and ceramics, I studied textiles.
 I wove tapestries, dyed fabric and wool, screenprinted, sewed and knit.
 I loved every minute of it.